MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-setup-parameters.md

 The settings of some Human resources parameters are shared across companies, while the settings of other parameters are company-specific.
 This article explains how to set up company-specific Human resources parameters.

 Two pages are used to set Human resources parameters.
 For parameters that are shared across companies, you use the **Human resources shared parameters** page.
-For parameters that are company-specific (in other words, the settings apply to a single company), you use the **Human resource parameters** page.
+For parameters that are company-specific, you use the **Human resource parameters** page.

 ![Go to Human resources parameters.](./media/hr-employee-self-service-human-resources-parameters.png)